jhinkey/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/11-upgrading-portlets/05-upgrading-a-servlet-based-portlet.markdown

 Follow these steps to upgrade a servlet-based portlet:

-1. Adapt the portlet to @product-ver@'s API using the Liferay Upgrade Planner.
+1. Adapt the portlet to DXP's API using the Liferay Upgrade Planner.
     When running the planner's *Fix Upgrade Problems* step, many of the existing issues are autocorrected.
 For remaining issues, the planner identifies code affected by the new API and ways to adapt it.